MrYakobo/fb-extract/README.md

 ## Tool for extracting information out of `facebook.zip`

-Facebook appearently allows you to download your data in a `.zip`-file.
+Facebook appearently allows you to download your data in a `.zip`-file (try it [here](https://www.facebook.com/dyi?x=AdnvjkapTQheYqqJ)).
 Sadly, the files are in HTML and are meant to be viewed in a web browser; the raw data is hard to consume.
 Then, this repository happened.

 `fb-extract` is a CLI that extracts your facebook data (messages) from HTML into JSON/CSV.
 Using this tool, you get the power to do whatever you want with your precious data.
 Word completetion, a chatbot that uses your expressions, machine learning etc. Endless possibilities!
 With your own data!
 Yay!